mjtorn/jolla-morse/README.md

 If you answered yes, Morse is your app!

-Just dump your live db using GlogArchive, transfer the file to your Documents and open it with Morse.
+Just dump your live db using GlogArchive, transfer the file to your Jolla Documents and open it with Morse.

 Screenshots: http://imgur.com/a/vO1QU